belgaard/Leantest/Introduction.md

 We use a builder pattern for our data, as that layer of indirection from where the data is put allows us to write all levels of tests with the same syntax and the same concepts.
 The same test code will run in different levels of test,

 - completely in-memory with all external dependencies mocked,
-- in-memory, except for controllable external dependencies, such as e.g. in-memory databases (I use MongoDb no-SQL and Microsoft LocalDb SQL), and
+- in-memory, except for controllable external dependencies, such as e.g. in-memory databases (I use MongoDb no-SQL, Microsoft LocalDb SQL and Microsoft SQL Server in a Docker container), and
-- in a fully integrated environmnet with (ideally) nothing mocked out.
+- in a fully integrated environment with (ideally) nothing mocked out.

-The differences among these models of execution is handled behind the scenes, with simple supporting test code which can be implemented per level of test.
-When we mock away logic, we substitute it with test code that implements an interface `IMockForData<>` with the type of data declared as a generic parameter.
+The differences among these models of execution is handled behind the scenes, with simple test code which can be implemented per level of test.
+When we say that we *mock away logic*, we mean that we substitute production code with test code which implements an interface `IMockForData<>` with the type of data declared as a generic parameter.
 When we handle state in e.g. a database without mocking away the database code, we have test code which implements `IStateHandler<>`.

 It is that simple - the LeanTest nuGet packages handle the rest.